 If you plan to visit Canada, Mexico or any of the nearby islands during your stay in the USA, your ESTA will usually be accepted for you to travel back into the USA as long as it is within your 90-day VWP limit.

-Take professional advice on your circumstances and the options open to you to travel to the US, which may require applying for a visa.
+Take professional advice on your circumstances and the options open to you to travel to the US.

 This article does not constitute direct legal advice and is for informational purposes only.